v0l0v/terreta/NIP-GC.md

 ### Tags

-- `a` (required) - composite identifier containing the finder's pubkey and the geocache naddr being verified
+- `a` (required) - composite identifier containing the finder's pubkey in hex format and the geocache naddr being verified